quantifyearth/STAR/README.md

 The script also assumes you have a Postgres database with the IUCN Redlist database in it.

+## Species data acquisition

+There are two scripts for getting the species data from the Redlist.
+For those in the IUCN with access to the database version of the redlist, use `extract_species_data_psql.py`.

+For those outside the IUCN, there is a script called `extract_species_data_redlist.py` that gets the data via the [V4 Redlist API](https://api.iucnredlist.org).
+You will need an API key, which  you can request via the API website [by signing up](https://api.iucnredlist.org/users/sign_up).
+Once you have that, you still still need to download the ranges for that taxa your interested, as those are not available from the API, so before running the script you must [go to the spacial data portal](https://www.iucnredlist.org/resources/spatial-data-download) and download the files for the TAXA you are interested in.

 ## Running the pipeline

 There are two ways to run the pipeline.
 The easiest way is to use Docker if you have it available to you, as it will manage all the dependencies for you.
 But you can check out and run it locally if you want to also, but it requires a little more effort.